belle2/basf2/analysis/doc/MCMatching.rst

 MC decay finder module :b2:mod:`MCDecayFinder`
 ----------------------------------------------

-Analysis module to search for a given decay in the list of generated particles `MCParticle`.
+Analysis module to search for a given decay in the list of generated particles ``MCParticle``.

 The module can be used for:

-* Determination of the number of generated decays for efficiency studies, especially in the case of inclusive decays (e.g.: What's the generated number of B -> D^0 X decays?).
+* Determination of the number of generated decays for efficiency studies, especially in the case of inclusive decays (e.g.: What's the generated number of :math:`B \to D^0 X` decays?).
 * Matched MC decays as input for a truth matching module.

 ~~~~~~~~~~~~~~~~~~~~~